 “Kelsea is forced to face a little girl’s ghost from her past and the devastation she brings—as well as other, even more unexpected threats.
 The heart-racing mystery will keep readers wondering who to trust and how the story will end.” — Publishers Weekly

-Well this was kind of a surprise—as I submitted Little Onefor review through BookLife back in… June 2017!
+Well this was kind of a surprise—as I submitted Little One for review through BookLife back in… June 2017!
 After a few months, I had just assumed that it was not selected for review and then forgot about it.
 Another weird thing about the review is it refers to the book as my “chilling horror debut” when it is actually my second book.
 Maybe they didn’t consider my first one as horror?
 To be fair, when I was getting ready to publish When the Watcher Shakes, I was wishy-washy and insecure about what genre it really fell into.
 At one point I was calling it “dark suspense.”

 So, almost two years after publication, and calls my second book “a strong debut”—but you know what?
 I’ll take it.
 It’s Publishers Weekly.
 I can work with that!
 All the other stuff it says is really good, and I’m very happy about that.
-Read the full review here: https://www.publishersweekly.com/9780997147438

-“The Unknown Thing” will soon appear in Beneath the Waves – Tales from the Deep, the next volume from Steve Dillon’s Things in the Wellanthology series.
+“The Unknown Thing” will soon appear in Beneath the Waves – Tales from the Deep, the next volume from Steve Dillon’s Things in the Well anthology series.
 Fans of my previously published short story, “Fischer’s Mouth” (Hinnom Magazine Issue 004, Dec 2017) might recognize this new story’s setting: the mighty river that runs through Augustus Valley, West Virginia.
 Can anyone bear witness to what sleeps beneath those churning waves and live?
-Beneath the Waves will be available this April.
-Keep an eye out on my blog, the Things in the Well website, and their Facebook Page for more news and illustrations that will be included in the anthology.
-Until then, check out the rad cover and peruse the TOC:

 Another podcast recommendation!
 Listen, I got so excited about H.P.
 Podcraft because I had just discovered it, and then I later realized that somehow I haven’t told you guys about one of my favorite standbys, Crime Time Podcast.